aftermathdigital/aftermathdigital.github.io/_posts/2021-06-17-Iron-Finance-TWAP-Oracle.md

  **tldr**; a flash loan allows a contract to make a totally uncollateralized loan as long as that loan is paid back with a fee in the same transaction - relaxing the rules on collateral enables flash loans to be truly massive.
 These massive loans are then use to manipulate prices which enable further economic exploitation.

 Iron-Finance was recently exploited in such a way that their [TITAN](https://www.coingecko.com/en/coins/iron-titanium-token) token went to zero in a matter of hours.
 I believe the exploit took advantage of a **mitigation** which was put in place to prevent flash-loan attacks, a Time-Weighted-Average-Price (**TWAP**) oracle.
+This design flaw made it possible for arbitrageurs to mint excessive amounts of TITAN, which they then dumped on the market.

-In this post, I'm not going to discuss the exact details of the IRON vulnerability, I hope to do that in a future post when the dust has settled and I've had the time to do a full assessment of the vulnerability.
+In this post, I'm not going to discuss the low-level details of the IRON vulnerability, I hope to do that in a future post when the dust has settled and I've had the time to do a full assessment of the vulnerability.

 ### What is a TWAP Oracle?